grrrwaaa/gct753/src/pages/cellular.md

 A *CA* applies this notion to a cellular space.
 It has discrete time, finite neighborhood (inputs), finite state set (often represented as integers) and synchronous update.
 The transition rule (or CA rule) is usually deterministic, giving a cell state[t+1] as a function of the states[t] of itself and neighbours; and all cells use the same transition rule.

-![Evolution of a 1D CA: rule 30](img/ca_shells.jpg)

 The space itself is usually 1D, 2D or 3D, but rarely greater.
-Wolfram performed most of his research using 1D CAs, such as the 'rule 30' CA above, whose evolution bears similarities with some shell patterns.
+Wolfram performed most of his research using 1D CAs, such as the 'rule 30' CA below, whose evolution bears similarities with some shell patterns.
 The most famous CA *Game of Life* is 2D, which is so popular that people have written [Turing machines](http://www.youtube.com/watch?v=My8AsV7bA94) and [Game of Life](http://www.youtube.com/watch?v=xP5-iIeKXE8) in terms of it.
 [Over here a 3D cellular automaton is taking over Minecraft](https://www.youtube.com/watch?v=wNypW-aSCmE).

-In theory the transition rule can be represented as a *look-up table*, however above a certain number of states and neighbors the size of this table would become astronomical (k states raised to the power of k neighbor states raised to the power of n neighbors; for a 3-state, 3-neighbor system this requires 7 billon rules!), so a procedural implementation is preferable.
+![Evolution of a 1D CA: rule 30](img/ca_shells.jpg)

 ### Conway's Game of Life